Recommend Donor-Advised Funds with Greater Horizons

-If charitable investment is on your client’s radar, consider having a conversation about establishing a donor-advised fund or another type of charitable investment account through Greater Horizons.
+If charitable giving is on your client’s radar, consider having a conversation about establishing a donor-advised fund or another type of charitable giving account through Greater Horizons.

-We help you understand and assess tax-saving options to make the most of your client’s charitable investment.
+We help you understand and assess tax-saving options to make the most of your client’s charitable giving.
 Greater Horizons is nationally recognized for our ability to handle complex charitable transactions.